 The second semester of the CHM 2045/CHM 2045L and CHM 2046/CHM 2046L sequence.
 Students who completed CHM 2045 or equivalent at another institution should consult a chemistry advisor before registering for this course.
-Acids and bases, additional aspects of chemical equilibria, thermodynamics, electrochemistry, complex ions and descriptive chemistry.
+The course will cover topics including: Acids and bases, additional aspects of chemical equilibria, thermodynamics, electrochemistry, complex ions and descriptive chemistry.